mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 Bugs Resolved
 -------------

+- Fixed a bug where checking or unchecking "show invisible workspaces" in View->Preferences->Mantid->Options would have no effect on workspaces loaded in the dock.

 SliceViewer Improvements
 ------------------------
 * When opening the sliceviewer, it will default to showing the first two non-integrated dimensions